thomasduchatelle/dphoto/README.md

     go run ./app/infra-bootstrap -domain <domain> -email <email> -env dev -google-client-id <id>

-To release a new version, without CI:
+To release a new version:

-1. bump the CLI version
+1. make changes on a feature branch and bump the CLI version:
    ```
    ./ci/pre-release.sh 1.5.0
    ```

-2. commit and push on branch `develop` -> it will deploy to [https://dphoto-dev.duchatelle.net](https://dphoto-dev.duchatelle.net)
+2. create a pull request to `develop`, review the terraform plan and tests then merge -> it will deploy to [https://dphoto-dev.duchatelle.net](https://dphoto-dev.duchatelle.net)
-3. upon build success on `develop`, merge to `main` branch -> it will create a tag for the CLI and get deployments ready
+3. create a pull request `develop -> main`, review the terraform plan then merge -> it will deploy to [https://dphoto.duchatelle.net](https://dphoto.duchatelle.net) and create a tag for the CLI
-4. approve deployment on terraform cloud first for the data infrastructure ; on success, APP will be deployed by a github actions workflow
-6. update local versions of dphoto by running
+4. (optional) update local versions of `dphoto` by running
    ```
    go install github.com/thomasduchatelle/dphoto/dphoto@latest
    ```

-Note: to avoid confusion, next development iteration can be started by running `./ci/pre-release.sh 1.6.0-alpha`.
+5. to avoid confusion, next development iteration can be started by running `./ci/pre-release.sh 1.6.0-alpha`.

 ### Tech debt